 Storms can clean out the dead wood of our soul better than a thousand sunny days.
-When what we thought mattered so much is cleared away as so much worthless debris, we are opened anew to needed Sonlight.
+When what we thought mattered so much is cleared away as so much worthless debris, there’s room for fresh light.

 Life’s storms can do their damage.
-Yes, they can.
-But if we will cling to God, even the most devastating storms can create in us fertile soil and make a place for abundant growth.
-New life that never would have come in the breezy ordinary.
+And if we could, we’d choose to dodge every storm.
+But if we cling to God, even the most devastating storms can till the hard soil of our heart making it a fertile place for abundant growth.
+New life that never would have come in the sunny ordinary.

 Not new life despite the storm but new life because of the storm.

 The hard work is not just in navigating through a storm; it also comes after the storm.
-Wreckage must be cleared; rebuilding must begin.
+Debris has to be cleared out and rebuilding has to begin.

-We have this hope from our good God: the new life that springs from the fertile soil of our suffering can thrive – strong, vigorous and abundant.
+We have this hope from our good God: new life can spring from the soil of suffering.
+And when it does, it will be strong, vibrant and abundant.